 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-We talk about policies and procedures all the time but you may be wondering what is a policy and how does it differ from a procedure?
+What are the differences between policies and procedures?
+We talk about policies and procedures all the time, but you may be wondering what is a policy and how does it differ from a procedure?

 A policy is a guiding principle used to set direction in an organization.
 It can be a course of action to guide and influence decisions.
 It should be used as a guide to decision making under a given set of circumstances within the framework of objectives, goals and management philosophies as determined by senior management.
 But is it?

 There are really two types of policies.
 The first are rules frequently used as employee policies.
 The second are mini-mission statements frequently associated with procedures.
-Think rules versus missions.
+A policy in a procedure acts as a mini-mission statement containing the customer of the policy, it’s purpose, and a key performance indicator (KPI) to communicate how users know the procedure is working.

 An employee policy is a business rule you put in your Employee Handbook.
 This includes things like no smoking, no drinking, and other business practices like dress codes, vacation policy, or your company’s codes of conduct.
 Clearly, employee policies are human resource policies about your office rules used to support your management philosophies.